amygreenbooks/amy-green-books/site/content/books/things-we-didnt-say.md

     imageUrl: /img/indie-bound.jpg
 endorsements:
   - author: Jake Lokkesmoe
+    quote: >-
-    quote: Things We Didn’t Stay is a stand-out novel as brilliant and brave as its heroine.
+      *Things We Didn’t Stay* is a stand-out novel as brilliant and brave as its heroine.
 I was moved to both laughter and tears while tagging along with Johanna Berglund on her emotional and spiritual journey.
 When I wasn’t pausing to savor a particularly profound passage, I was turning the pages